 Oral intake of half a gram once or twice a day with honey or water, for 15 days is useful in treating acne due to Rakta Dosha – blood vitiation.

-In cases of acne with pus, red sandalwood powder is mixed with ghee or honey to make a paste and is applied over acne / acne scars for 1 week time.
+In cases of acne with pus, red sandalwood powder is mixed with ghee or honey to make a paste and is applied over acne / acne scars for 1 week

 External application, use in pregnancy

-Yes, it may leave slight red tinge on face.
+Yes, it may leave a slight red tinge on the face.
 If it is bothering you, then make a very dilute paste with it, just 3 pinches of powder mixed with 2 teaspoons of water and apply in the evening.

 Raktachandana usage during pregnancy: